-The Unified Planning Work Program (UPWP), the TPO's "Business Plan," is the River to Sea TPO's principal budgetary document.
-It is a statement of work identifying the planning priorities and activities to be carried out by the TPO for the next two (2) years.
+The Unified Planning Work Program (UPWP), the TPO's or "Business Plan," is the River to Sea TPO's principal budgetary document.
+It is a statement of work identifying the planning priorities and activities to be carried out by the TPO for the nextover a -two (2)-years period of time.
 At a minimum, a UPWP includes a description of the planning work and resulting products, who will perform the work, time frames for completion, costs and the source(s) of funding.
-UPWP planning activities are driven by factors that include, but are not limited to: economic vitality, environmental protection and transportation safety, security, accessibility, connectivity, system management, efficiency and maintenance.
-The TPO develops
+UPWP planning activities are driven by factors that include, but are not limited to: economic vitality, environmental protection transportation safety, security, accessibility, connectivity, system management, efficiency and maintenance.
+The TPO develops the UPWP every other year in accordance with the current Florida